maxrpark/SimpleCode/README.md

 # Simple Code

-This is a documentation site for my npm packages, that the moment of creating this website I had published only one but the idea is to create more.
+Simple Code is documentation site for my npm packages and VSCODE extensions.

-The motivation to create this project also came because I wanted to try [vuepress](https://vuepress.vuejs.org/).
+The motivation to create this project also came because I wanted to use [vuepress](https://vuepress.vuejs.org/).

-## What is it about
-I documentation site for my npm packages.

 ## Visit

-You can take a look at the side by clicking the next link [Simple Code](https://simple-code.netlify.app/).
+You can take a look at the site by clicking the next link [Simple Code](https://simple-code.netlify.app/).